taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Machine Learning For Absolute Beginners: A Plain English Introduction by Oliver Theobald
 - Introduction to Machine Learning with Python: A Guide for Data Scientists by Andreas C. Müller, Sarah Guido
 - The Hundred-Page Machine Learning Book by Andriy Burkov
+- Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps by Valliappa Lakshmanan, Sara Robinson, Michael Munn
+- Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications by Chip Huyen
 - 机器学习 by 周志华 (**西瓜书**)

 ### Deep Learning